Antisocial Personality Disorder Vs. Psychopathy: Mental Health Differences

 As with the similarities, the differences between antisocial personality disorder and psychopathy aren't agreed upon by all experts.
 Some experts argue that there are no differences, and these terms describe the same mental illness, while others view them as distinct mental illnesses.

-Experts that claim psychopathy is a personality disorder distinct from antisocial personality disorder argue that ASPD primarily involves a person's behaviors, while psychopathy involves their personality traits.
-In this point of view, ASPD can be identified by a person's tendency to break the law, lie, or act aggressively, while psychopathy can be characterized by a chronic lack of empathy and remorse.
-This theory could help explain why some people who rate high in terms of psychopathy do not break the law or act aggressively — they might be primarily concerned with meeting their own needs and disregard the feelings of others, but might not decide to do so through illegal or aggressive means.
+Experts who claim psychopathy is a personality disorder distinct from antisocial personality disorder argue that ASPD primarily involves a person's behaviors, while psychopathy involves their personality traits.
+From this point of view, ASPD can be identified by a person's tendency to break the law, lie, or act aggressively, while psychopathy can be characterized by a chronic lack of empathy and remorse.
+This theory could help explain why some people who rate high in terms of psychopathy do not break the law or act aggressively—they might be primarily concerned with meeting their own needs and disregard the feelings of others, but might not decide to do so through illegal or aggressive means.
+This distinction is one reason psychopathy is often described as unlike ASPD in emotional regulation.

 Remote therapy for antisocial personality disorder